 From time to time, the Company pays fines or penalties in regulatory proceedings relating primarily to waste treatment, storage or disposal facilities.
-As of December 31, 2022, there was one proceeding for which the Company believes it is possible that the sanctions could equal or exceed \$1.0 million.
+As of December 31, 2023, there were no proceedings for which the Company believes it is possible that the sanctions could equal or exceed \$1.0 million.
 The Company believes that the fines or other penalties in this or any of the other regulatory proceedings will, individually or in the aggregate, not have a material effect on its financial condition, results of operations or cash flows.